-The Research Compliance Assurance ensures that all institutional research programs and their employees comply with the rules and regulations of the national and international regulatory agencies (including those of MOPH, MOE, GLP, GMP, HIPAA, OHRP, OSHA).
-It requires that all institutional policies and procedures are being followed and that the performance of the institute meets the organization’s standards of conduct through the following committees:
+The Research Compliance Assurance (RCA) section ensures that all research programs and employees at Hamad Bin Khalifa University (HBKU) comply with the rules and regulations set by the state of Qatar.
+The RCA requires that all institutional policies and procedures are being followed and that the performance of the institute meets the organization’s standards of conduct through the following committees:

-To comply with Qatari regulations concerning research involving human subjects, the QBRI Institutional Review Board has the assurance of: the Ministry of Public Health (MOPH) and the Wide Federal Assurance (WFA) of the Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (DHHS).
+To comply with Qatari regulations concerning research involving human subjects, HBKU’s Institutional Review Board has the assurance of the Ministry of Public Health (MOPH).

-IRB members include scientists, physicians, ethicists, psychologists and individuals with expertise in allied disciplines.
-More specifically, the QBRI Institutional Review Board is committed to the following ethical requirements:
+HBKU-IRB members include scientists, non-scientists, physicians, ethicists, and individuals with expertise in allied disciplines.
+More specifically, the HBKU-IRB is committed to the following ethical requirements:

-Please click on the following link to access the online application: https://hbku.wufoo.com/forms/qbrihbku-institutional-review-board/
+Please click on this link to access the online application: hbku.wufoo.com/forms/qbrihbku-institutional-review-board/

-Institutional Biosafety Committee (IBC) is the cornerstone of the institutional oversight of all biomedical research programs that involve infectious agents, animal use, recombinant or synthetic nucleic acid and genetically modified materials to recombinant DNA & genetically modified organisms.
-QBRI’s IBC has the registration and approval of the Ministry of Public Health (MOPH) and consists of three constituent elements:
+The Institutional Biosafety Committee (IBC) is the cornerstone of the institutional oversight of all biomedical research programs that involve infectious agents, animal use, recombinant DNA, and genetically modified material by ensuring that all research involving hazardous materials and the facilities used to conduct research are in compliance with existing governmental regulations, guidelines and institutional policies.

-The IBC aims to review and approve recombinant DNA research protocols conducted at, or sponsored by QBRI for compliance with the International Biosafety Guidelines.
-The IBC is also responsible for tailoring the biosafety programs according to the level of risk assessed, carry out the inspection of institutional facilities, maintain a register of approved projects that are periodically reviewed to ensure compliance with the containment facilities (laboratories, animal houses), including personnel working on genetic manipulation in facilities, ensure all persons dealing with GMOs are adequately trained and that a record of trained personnel is maintained.
+The IBC aims to review and approve research protocols conducted at or sponsored by QBRI and other governmental entities such as Sidra Hospital, Al Shaqab, and other HBKU institutions, for compliance with the Governmental and International Biosafety Guidelines.
+The process carries out the annual inspection of institutional facilities, and maintains a register of approved projects that are periodically reviewed to ensure compliance with the containment facilities (laboratories, animal houses), including the personnel qualification and training records.